Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 Colorado Stats and Trends

-- In Colorado's 10 games this season, it has four wins against the spread.

-- This year, the Buffaloes have an ATS record of 3-4 in their seven games as an underdog of 7 points or more.
+- So far this season, the Buffaloes have been installed as underdogs by a 6.5-point margin or more seven times and are 3-4 ATS in those games.

-- Colorado's games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Colorado's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

 - The Buffaloes collect 64.3 fewer yards per game (275.9) than the Huskies allow (340.2).

-- When Colorado amasses more than 340.2 yards, the team is 3-1 against the spread and 3-2 overall.
+- When Colorado piles up over 340.2 yards, the team is 3-1 against the spread and 3-2 overall.

-- This season the Buffaloes have seven turnovers, nine fewer than the Huskies have takeaways (16).
+- The Buffaloes have seven giveaways this season, while the Huskies have 16 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.